KevinBatdorf/block-diffusion/readme.txt

 == Changelog ==

+- Tweak: Add middleware to grab token from the db (or body)

 = 0.1.7 - 2022-09-15 =
 - Update auto inject to be more reliable
 - Tweak styling to avoid some theme conflicts